Ice fishing on frozen lake in Kiruna

 Kiruna gets 3-5 hours of daylight in December (zero during polar night) and up to 10 hours by March.
 Nights are for the Northern Lights tour.
 These are the best things to do during the day.

 Most underrated Kiruna winter activity.
-Drilling a hole through 40 cm of ice and pulling Arctic char out of a frozen lake is a different kind of Arctic experience — quiet, meditative, and something almost no traveller outside the Nordics has done.
+Walking out onto a frozen lake, drilling through the ice and waiting with a warm drink while the landscape sits in near-total silence is a different kind of Arctic experience — quiet, meditative, and something almost no traveller outside the Nordics has done.

-Cost: 990 SEK per person for a 3-hour guided trip with all equipment.
-Our Ice Fishing Tour covers everything including drill, rods, bait, and warm drinks.
+Cost: 990 SEK per person for a 3-hour guided trip (minimum 2 participants per booking).
+Our Ice Fishing Tour includes all fishing equipment — drill, rods, bait — plus warm drinks.
+Bring your own very warm winter clothing, boots and gloves.

 2. Abisko Day Tour